 In addition to gifts from interested individuals, the art center will also realize some income from the sale of art items at a sales counter within the center.

 The building: a unique structure

-The new building uses a complicated system of air and humidity controls which will insure a long life for all works of art displayed there.
+The new building uses a complicated system of air and humidity controls which will ensure a long life for all works of art displayed there.

 The exterior of the building is a series of curved panels of white quartz-concrete aggregate.
 Inside are six galleries, a 150-seat auditorium with a unique "thrust" stage, three studios, an art library and the necessary office and storage are for such a center.

-Galleries within the center will feature floor to ceiling carpeting which at first glance might appear to be an extravagant extra.
-Carpets on the walls as well as the floors is a relatively new practice in art centers and serves an important function.
+Galleries within the center will feature floor-to-ceiling carpeting which at first glance might appear to be an extravagant extra.
+Carpets on the walls as well as the floors is a relatively new practice in art centers and serve an important function.

 Special attention has been given to the use, placement and types of lighting in the galleries.
 The center is windowless to make temperature and lighting easier to control and also to save on all display space.

 A very unique feature of special interest to women will be the Marghab Gallery, which will house a one-of-its-kind collection of the world-famous Marghab linens.
 Some of the pieces are now on display in the Metropolitan Museum of Art in New York.

 Vera Way Marghab, a Watertown native and former concert pianist, is the creator and owner of Marghab, Inc., with offices in New York and Madeira off the coast of Spain.
 It is there that the fine linen items are embroidered by island women from designs created by Mrs. Marghab.
 Only the most expert and experienced embroiderers on the island are given Marghab work.

 The linen is commonly found on the tables and in the palaces and homes of kings and presidents.
 Mrs. Marghab's entire collection will have a permanent home in the center.